jacnils/majorna/docs/majorna.1.md

 | color13            | sgr13         |
 | color14            | sgr14         |
 | color15            | sgr15         |

-## Themes

-You could just `@include` themes from the aforementioned `majorna.conf`, but it's kind of inconvenient.
-For this reason, Majorna reads `.config/majorna/theme.conf` on startup as well.
-To apply a basic theme, you simply replace theme.conf with the theme you want to use.

-There is a [Git repository](https://github.com/jacnils/majorna-themes) which contains a bunch of themes written for Majorna, and you can use them as a template when making your own themes.
-You may also contribute to this repository if you have a theme to show.

-Do however note that the theme file is **not** the same as the config file.
-There are quite a lot of differences, and many options are not available.
-This is by design, as these options should be set by the user, not the theme.

-Having a single theme file is not very convenient if you have many themes because you constantly have to replace your theme file, so theme managers exist to make this a bit easier. [majornify](https://github.com/jacnils/majornify) is the official theme manager, but you could use another one or write your own.

 ## List of all configurable functions